Photo courtesy of Huon News

-We have access to five coaches who all have varying experience with horses and horse riding prior to their involvement with RDA.
+We have three Level 1 Coaches who all have varying experience with horses and horse riding prior to their involvement with RDA.
 They have undergone extensive training and are assessed and accredited by RDA Australia under the National Coaching Accreditation Scheme.

 Lessons are conducted and planned by RDA coaches with the assistance of RDA trained volunteers.
-Our coaches plan lessons based on rider’s abilities.
-Our coaches also set individual goals and outcomes for each rider and these are also considered when planning lesson activities.
+Our Coaches plan lessons based on rider’s abilities and they also set individual goals and outcomes for each rider and these goals are taken into account when planning lesson activities.
 Goals may be, but are not limited to areas such as riding, social, educational and therapeutic.